vercel-community/rust/README.md

 **Step 5** — You're all set.
 Run `vercel dev` to develop your project locally.
 You can connect a Git repository to Vercel, or use `vercel` to start deploying your project on Vercel.

-Should you encounter an "invalid runtime" error when deploying to Vercel, it may be rectified by downgrading your project's NodeJS version from v20 to v18.
-This is due to a compatibility issue with the build image, which can be further understood by visiting this [link](https://vercel.com/docs/deployments/build-image#runtime-support).
-You can modify the NodeJS version through the Vercel admin dashboard by navigating to Projects > Your Project, then selecting Settings.
-Scroll down to the "Node.js Version" header to make the necessary changes.

 ## Advanced Usage

 ### Toolchain Overrides